 How to Repair Your Wetsuit

-Fingernail cuts can occur on the smooth surfaces of a wetsuit.
-This is usually the result of pulling too hard when putting the suit on or by catching or pinching the surface of the wetsuit with your nails.
-While we make every effort to ensure that our products use the most durable materials available you should be aware that as a high performance product, wetsuits are not bullet-proof and nicks or small tears can occur.
+blueseventy wetsuits are crafted from the highest quality of neoprene available.
+Unfortunately this means that they are not as durable as your cheaper surfing or general wetsuit.
+It's fairly easy to accidentally rip the neoprene if you are not careful when getting into and out of the suit.
+Fingernail nicks are the most common issue and can occur on the smooth surfaces of a wetsuit.
+Next are small tears at the seams of the suit.
+These are usually the result of pulling too hard when putting the suit on or by catching or pinching the surface of the wetsuit with your nails.
+As we make every effort to ensure that our products use the highest quality materials and craftsmanship available, you too should use the utmost care with your wetsuit to avoid accidental damage.
 Should a tear or fingernail cut occur, then repairing it yourself is a very simple 5 minute job.

 In order to repair a tear or nick you will need neoprene cement glue.
 We recommend Aquaseal Neo Neoprene Cement.
 You can easily purchase it from us, here.
 The Aquaseal cement comes in an easy to use tube that you can apply directly to the damaged area.